cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

     <div class="toright">
         <p>
-In  my experience, a lot of technical solutions in software / boil down to the same patterns, which are generally applicable.
+A lot of elegant solutions in software can be reduced to the same patterns.
+In a lot of cases it boils down to a few techniques.
+I decided to read this book because I read a lot about it.
+It's over twenty years old, but still relevant today.
-For this reason (and because everybody talks about it) I decided to read this book I'm on page 10 and I can already sense, that this is not going to be a light read.
-However, I know that I will learn a lot from this book.
-Not only because the examples are in C++, also because the book goes very in-depth (which is a good thing!).</p>
+I'm on page 10 and I can already sense this is not going to be a quick read.
+However, I'm certain I can lear a lot from this book.
+So let's get started then!</p>
     </div>
 </div>

-# Notes
+# Summary
 While reading, I will summarize what I think is important.